ivadomed/model_seg_sci/README.md

 ## Updates

+### 2024-09-19

+* We have added a new tutorial on how to use the SCIsegV2 model for lesion segmentation and tissue bridges computation.
+The tutorial is available [here](https://spinalcordtoolbox.com/user_section/tutorials/lesion-analysis.html).

 ### 2024-07-24

 * We have released **SCIsegV2: A Universal Model for Intramedullary Lesion Segmentation in SCI**.
 The new model is trained on a larger cohort covering both traumatic and non-traumatic SCI lesions.
 SCIsegV2 is available as part of the SCT via the `sct_deepseg` function; see the installation instructions below.